 The Timbermate Wood Filler is unlike any other wood putty or grain filler for hardwood floors on the market because it is water-based, dries quickly, and takes stains exceptionally well.
 It can be stored and used for future woodwork repairs.

-The quality of its consistency is superb.
+Also, the quality of its consistency is superb.
 Because it is grain-free and adaptable, it works great for patching damaged hardwood floors and plywood, filling nail holes, and repairing cracks.
+It’s been a go-to of mine for various woodwork repairs, and I couldn’t be happier with it.

 5. Elmer's E855 Carpenter's Wood Filler

-Elmer’s Carpenter’s Wood Filler (E855) for hardwood floors is also designed to repair holes, gouges, and other imperfections in wood surfaces.
+So, you’ve got some holes or gouges in your hardwood floors or maybe even your furniture.
+No biggie.
+I’ve been using Elmer’s Carpenter’s Wood Filler (E855) for years for little imperfections like these.
 It is a water-based filler that can be sanded, stained, painted, or drilled once it has dried, making it a versatile option for a wide range of woodworking projects.

 This pre-mixed filler comes in a tube and is easy to apply using a putty knife or similar tool.
 It has a creamy texture that allows it to be spread evenly and smoothly over the damaged area.